 - suspend or revoke his/her driving privileges.

-Our criminal defense and personal injury attorneys will explain the following in this article:
+Our California car accident attorneys will explain the following in this article:

 - 1. Is it illegal to fail to yield when making a left or U-turn?

 - 2. How can a person fight a CVC 21801 ticket?

 - 3. What happens if the ticket is sustained?

 - 4. What happens if I ignore the ticket?

 - 5. How does a violation of this statute impact a personal injury action?

 - 6. Are there laws related to failing to yield?